RivelBop/Osmigine/README.md

 # Osmigine
  A game engine built using [libGDX](https://github.com/libgdx/libgdx).

+These tools are built to benefit us in our game development process but we feel that it can benefit you as well!

 ## Generate New Project
 The following is to be done with the [gdx-liftoff](https://github.com/libgdx/gdx-liftoff) tool.